 - Investigations using the Wilder Penfield Fonds

 To apply, please send a current CV and a proposal (not to exceed 2 pages) outlining how you will use Osler Library resources to support your research.
-In addition, have a letter of support sent directly to us (osler.library [at] mcgill.ca), to arrive by the application deadline: 31 January 2022.
+In addition, have a letter of support sent directly to us (osler.library [at] mcgill.ca), to arrive by the application deadline.
 If you have a mentor you would like to work with, please include that information with your application.
+Please note that this year's deadline has now passed; the deadline for summer 2024 awards will likely be in January 2024.

 Saman Arfaie is a second-year McGill medical student, researcher, pianist, TEDx Speaker, and UC Berkeley honours graduate.
 Some of his previous projects include Alzheimer’s Disease tau PET biomarkers, the role of glucocerebrosidase mutations in Parkinson's Disease, surgical expertise using Artificial Intelligence, and the relationship between bipolar disorder with creative musical genius.
 He is excited to dedicate this summer to ‘Leonardo da Vinci's Medical Library: Mining the Secrets of Genius, and Creativity’.
 The aims of this project are threefold: 1) Analyze the volumes present in Leonardo’s Library outlined in 1504 in the Madrid Codex II that pertain to medicine and health; 2) Search Leonardo’s notebooks for other medical volumes that he may have consulted which influenced his concepts of medicine and health; 3) Assess the influence of sources on Leonardo's life, writings, and anatomical investigations as they relate to his studies of the central nervous system.
 His internship with the Osler Library will include mentorship by Professor Rolando Del Maestro (McGill University) and Professor Salvatore Mangione (Thomas Jefferson University).